DIDSR/BoneJ_Headless/plugins.rst

 def Spacing(array, voxel_size, fiji_path, showMaps = True , maskArtefacts = False):

-array = Numpy array of the image voxel_size = Size of the voxels in the image, ex.
+array = Numpy array of the image

+voxel_size = Size of the voxels in the image, ex.
 [51.2,51.2,51.2].
-Spacing module assumes microns. fiji_path = Path to the users local Fiji installation showMaps = True will generate a spacing map which is saved as optional_dict.
-False will generate no spacing map. maskArtefacts = True will remove background voxels that are not present in the original image from the final spacing map.
+Spacing module assumes microns.

+fiji_path = Path to the users local Fiji installation

+showMaps = True will generate a spacing map which is saved as optional_dict.
+False will generate no spacing map.

+maskArtefacts = True will remove background voxels that are not present in the original image from the final spacing map.
 Always recommended to select True, the artifacts can cause bias and distortions in the image.

 Results
 --------------------

 Mean Tb.
 Sp = The mean trabecular spacing value of the image.

 Std Tb.
 Sp = The standard deviation of the trabecular spacing values.

 Max Tb.
 Sp = The max trabecular spacing value of the image.
-If showMaps is set to True a spacing map is generated.

 Anisotropy